 The kinetic chain (anatomy train) that goes from the ground at your feet, up through your ankle, knee and hip and into your core is vital in terms of stability for every person, especially during running gait.

-Last week we talked about stabilizing the foundation of this chain by choosing proper footwear.
+One way to stabilize the foundation of this chain is by choosing proper footwear.
 Now we know that there should be equal importance placed on the stability and function of the pelvis and the core….and in particular, the gluteal musculature.

 If the feet and the pelvis are both strong and stable, all of the musculature in between will be less likely to be injured as it won’t have to work as hard to try and make up for a lack of stability.